This post may contain affiliate links. Please read our disclosure policy.

 Ingredients in Irish Soda Bread | One Dish Kitchen

-• In a small bowl, whisk together the egg yolk and buttermilk.
-Pour into the dry ingredients and mix with a spoon until just combined.
+• Combine Wet Ingredients: In a small bowl, whisk the egg yolk and buttermilk together.
+Pour the mixture into the dry ingredients and stir with a spoon until just combined.

 Making Irish Soda Bread | One Dish Kitchen